Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 Laura Curtis Bullard interviewed Edmonia for The Revolution magazine.

-Began life-size statue of John Brown for the Union League Club of New York City.
+Began a life-size statue of John Brown for the Union League Club of New York City.

 Spring.
 Won a gold medal for Asleep and a certificate of excellence for Love Caught in a Trap at the National Exposition of Paintings and Sculpture.
 Academy of Arts and Sciences, Naples.

 September / October. visited Leslie's Illustrated News in New York City to promote use of her bust of Horace Greeley (who was running for president).